jaxkashif34/Full-Stack-Blog-App/README.md

 - Prisma Client

 # Installation
- - You need to start both servers fron-end and back-end to properly work properly
+ - You need to start both servers fron-end and back-end to work properly..
 # Front-End

 ```bash